UI-Research/mobility-from-poverty/documentation/overview.md

 ---

-## Financial security
+## Financial security - county-level

-Share debt in collections is the estimated share of people with a credit bureau record who have any debt in collections.
-Debt in collections includes past-due credit lines that have been closed and charged-off on the creditor’s books as well as unpaid bills reported to the credit bureaus that the creditor is attempting to collect.
+Share with debt in collections is the estimated share of adults with a credit bureau record who have any debt in collections.
+Debt in collections includes past-due credit lines that have been closed and charged-off on the creditor's books as well as unpaid bills reported to the credit bureaus that the creditor is attempting to collect.
 For example, credit card accounts enter collections status once they are 180 days past due.

-We also calculate 95 percent confidence interval (upper and lower bounds) for the estimate, where we redefine the few negative lower bounds to be equal to zero.
+Data citation: Alexander Carther, Kassandra Martinchek, Breno Braga, Signe-Mary McKernan, and Caleb Quakenbush.
+2021.
+Debt in America 2022.
+Accessible from https://datacatalog.urban.org/dataset/debt-america-2022.

 ### Overview

 * **Analyst & Programmer:** Breno Braga, Alex Carther
-* **Year(s):** 2018
+* **Year(s):** 2018, 2022
-* **Final data name(s):** `share_debt_coll.csv`, `share_debt_coll__ub_long.csv`
+* **Final data name(s):** `share_debt_2018.csv`, `share_debt_2018_long.csv`, `county-debt-coll-shares-2022.csv`
 * **Data Source(s):** [Debt in America](https://apps.urban.org/features/debt-interactive-map/?type=overall&variable=pct_debt_collections)
-* **Notes:** Debt in America data is derived from a 2 percent random sample of de-identified, consumer-level records from a major credit bureau.
-The credit bureau data are from August 2018 and contain more than 5 million records.
+* **Notes:** Debt in America data is derived from a 2 percent (August 2018) or 4 percent (February 2022) random sample of de-identified, consumer-level records from a major credit bureau.
+The August 2018 data contain more than 5 million records and the February 2022 data contain more than 10 million records.
 These data exclude information on roughly 11 percent of US adults with no credit file.
-* **Data Quality Index:** quality flag is a 1 for all observations except for those which are suppressed due to n<50, which are designated 3, and missing observations, which are designated missing.
+* **Data Quality Index:** Data quality flag is a 1 for all observations except for those which are suppressed due to small sample size or are not available.
-* **Limitations:** The raw data file for the credit bureau microdata cannot be uploaded online due to contract restrictions.
-This data is available on the STATA3 server.
-Please do NOT move this data online.
+* **Limitations:** These aggregated data are accessed from publicly available Urban Institute data features.
+The raw microdata cannot be published.
+The Financial Health & Wealth Dashboard city-level measure captures derogatory debt, including collections, while the Debt in America county-level measure captures debt in collections only.
-* **Missingness:** Variable is missing for 197 counties due to suppression for n<50 and 6 counties where data was not available.
+* **Missingness:** Value is missing when suppressed due to small sample size or when data is not available.

 ### Process

+See Urban Institute's Debt in America for details.
+The county-level measure captures the share of adults in an area with a credit bureau record with debt that has progressed from being past-due to being in collections.
+For county-level August 2018 and February 2022 data, "majority" means that at least 60% of residents in a zip code are members of the specified population group.

 ---

-## Financial security
+## Financial security - city-level

-Metric definition: share of consumers (with credit files) who have derogatory debt, including collections.
+Metric definition: share of adults with a credit record who have derogatory debt, including collections.

 Examples of derogatory status include collections, charge-offs, repossessions, and foreclosures.
-Debt in collections includes past-due credit lines that have been closed and charged-off on the creditor’s books as well as unpaid bills reported to the credit bureaus that the creditor is attempting to collect.
+Debt in collections includes past-due credit lines that have been closed and charged-off on the creditor's books as well as unpaid bills reported to the credit bureaus that the creditor is attempting to collect.
 For example, credit card accounts enter collections status once they are 180 days past due.

-This metric differs slightly from the debt in collections metric used in Debt in America, which includes external collections and internal collections/charge-offs only.
-The consumer-level binary indicators under these two approaches are equivalent for 99.89% of observations.
-For 0.10% of observations, the indicator used here is 1 while the Debt in America indicator is 0.
-For less than 0.01% of observations, the indicator used here is 0 while the Debt in America indicator is 1.
-The city-level shares generated under this approach are always greater than or equal to the Debt in America version of shares, with a max difference of 0.9 percentage points, a mean difference of 0.11 percentage points, and median difference of 0.09 percentage points.

-Note: The raw data file for the credit bureau microdata cannot be moved online due to contract restrictions.

 Data citation: Mingli Zhong, Aaron R. Williams, Alexander Carther, Breno Braga, and Signe-Mary McKernan.
 2022.
-“Financial Health and Wealth Dashboard: A Local Picture of Residents’ Financial Well-Being.”
+"Financial Health and Wealth Dashboard: A Local Picture of Residents' Financial Well-Being."
 Accessible from https://datacatalog.urban.org/dataset/financial-health-and-wealth-dashboard-2022.

 ### Overview

 * **Analyst & Programmer:** Jen Andre, Breno Braga
 * **Year(s):** 2021
-* **Final data name(s):** `city-debt-coll-shares.csv`
+* **Final data name(s):** `city-debt-coll-shares-2021.csv`
-* **Data Source(s):** [Financial Health and Wealth Dashboard](https://apps.urban.org/features/financial-health-wealth-dashboard/), state FIPS codes from [US Census Bureau](https://www2.census.gov/geo/docs/reference/state.txt)
+* **Data Source(s):** [Financial Health and Wealth Dashboard](https://apps.urban.org/features/financial-health-wealth-dashboard/), state FIPS codes from [US Census Bureau](https://www2.census.gov/geo/docs/reference/state.txt), CDP FIPS codes from [IPUMS](https://usa.ipums.org/usa-action/variables/CITY#comparability_section)
 * **Notes:** The credit bureau data is a 4 percent random sample of de-identified, consumer-level records from a major credit bureau.
 We use the August 2021 data pull, which contains more than 10 million records before filtering to the included cities.
 These data exclude information on roughly 11 percent of US adults with no credit file.
-* **Data Quality Index:** Observations that are suppressed due to small sample size (n < 50) or that do not exist because no communities meet the race/ethnicity threshold for a given subgroup are designated 3.
-All other observations are designated 1.
+* **Data Quality Index:** Data quality flag is a 1 for all observations except for those which are suppressed due to small sample size or are not available.
-* **Limitations:** As described above, this metric differs from Debt in America approach.
-* **Missingness:** Variable is replaced as missing for 3 city-subgroup records due to suppression when number of consumers < 50.
-Variable also replaced as missing for 19 city-subgroup records for cities that do not have communities meeting the race/ethnicity threshold for a given subgroup.
+* **Limitations:** These aggregated data are accessed from publicly available Urban Institute data features.
+The raw microdata cannot be published.
+The Financial Health & Wealth Dashboard city-level measure captures derogatory debt, including collections, while the Debt in America county-level measure captures debt in collections only.
+* **Missingness:** Value is missing when suppressed due to small sample size or when data is not available.

 ### Process

-* Consumer-level records are aggregated at the city and subgroup level to create city-level shares of consumers with debt in collections.
-* PUMAs are mapped to cities using "2010 PUMA Match Summary by Large Place (>75,000 Population)" from [IPUMS](https://usa.ipums.org/usa-action/variables/CITY#comparability_section).
-Cities with at least 2 best-matching PUMAs are included.
-* Consumer-level race information is not available.
-The "Majority white" and "Majority non-white" subgroups aggregate individuals that live in zip codes that are majority (50%+) white or majority (50%+) non-white.
-The resulting values are interpreted as "X% of people living in majority-Y zip codes in city Z have derogatory debt, including collections".
-There are 19 cities that do not have either the "Majority white" or the "Majority non-white" subgroup because there are no such communities in those cities.
+See Urban Institute's Financial Health and Wealth Dashboard for details.
+The city-level measure captures the share of people in an area with a credit bureau record with any derogatory debt, which is primarily debt in collections.
+For city-level 2021 data, "majority" means that at least 50% of residents in a zip code are members of the specified population group.

 ---